ai-solution-eng/blueprints/ai-q agent/README.md

 **Framework Values:**
  Configure the override values file of your application by using the Helm Values (YAML) box.
-This is where you will need to supply the items listed above (NGC key, MLIS endpoint and token, etc):
+You will need to doublecheck the services referring to the ones deployed with your Enterprise RAG blueprint.
+To identify those sections search for "nv-nvidia-blueprint-rag".
+If you deployed your Enterprise RAG blueprint in the namespace nv-nvidia-blueprint-rag and made no changes to the services names you can leave them as is.

 * `<REQUIRED: ADD LLM MODEL NAME e.g. meta/llama-3.1-8b-instruct>` Should be replaced with the name of the model that you're using.
 * `<OPTIONAL: ADD MLIS ENDPOINT/v1, or remove line if using NVIDIA Endpoint>` should be replaced with your MLIS model endpoint (without the `/v1`).
 Remove this name/value lines if you're using the Nvidia API endpoints